A new semester a new module, a new theme: animal.

 In searching for an answer to the question: do a horse and a cat run the same way?
 I found this interesting article: The Flesh of Physics: https://www.nationalgeographic.com/science/phenomena/2009/01/26/the-flesh-of-physics/

 I found this research fascinating and rewarding.
 Muybridge’s story contains many twists and turns, he began his working life in the book trade, he traveled around America photographing a wide range of territories, he murdered his wife’s lover but was acquitted on the grounds of justifiable homicide, he invented the zoopraxiscope and is most famous for his photographs and films of animals, including humans, in motion.
+I also found a lot of information which enabled me to prepare my list of details relating to my imagined animal.

 I prepared a PowerPoint presentation to introduce my chosen animal to the group: buz fox (Vulpes Abstronicalis).